linsalrob/ComputationalGenomicsManual/ANVIO/README.md

-# Visualizing the bins with Anvi’o
+# Visualizing the bins with anvi’o

 **NOTE:** Anvi'o has a *lot* of tutorials that are more comprehensive than this one and you can find them at the [anvi'o website](http://merenlab.org/software/anvio/).
 I encourage you to work through those tutorials.